nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 llvm-reduce --test crash.sh out.ll
 ```

-The reduction will be save to `reduced.ll`.
+The reduction will be saved to `reduced.ll`.

 One somewhat common gotcha is that `llvm-reduce` may run some IR passes during the reduction.
 If one of those passes is the crashing one, `llvm-reduce` itself is going to crash.
 The passes used by default (as of this writing) are `function(sroa,instcombine,gvn,simplifycfg,infer-address-spaces)`.
 If you're trying to reduce any of these, you're probably going to have a bad time.